-Florida is a closed Primary Election state.
+Florida is a closed primary election state.
 Only voters who are registered members of political parties may vote for their respective party's candidates in a primary election.
 Voters without party affiliation are not eligible to vote for major party candidates in a primary election.
 However, Article VI, Section 5(b), Florida Constitution, provides that if all candidates have the same party affiliation and the winner will have no opposition in the general election, all qualified voters, regardless of party affiliation, may vote in the primary election for that office.
 This is known as a Universal Primary Contest.

 Nonpartisan judicial and school board offices, nonpartisan special districts, and local referendum questions are included in some primary elections.
 All registered voters, including those without party affiliation are entitled to vote in nonpartisan races/issues.
-At general elections, all voters receive the same ballot and may vote for any candidate or question on the ballot.
+In general elections, all voters may vote for any candidate or question on the ballot.